g000sha256/sonatype-maven-central/README.md

 SonatypeMavenCentral.Password=<your sonatype password>
 ```

-You can override the credentials using a plugin extension:
+You also can override the credentials using a plugin extension:

 ```kotlin
 sonatypeMavenCentralRepository {